CodingForChrist/memorize-bible-verses/README.md

-# Memorize Scripture Web App
+# Memorize Bible Verses Web App

 Practice memorizing bible verses by speaking them into your phone.
 This web app is built with